anandsubbu007/test_assignments/thiran_task/README.md

  - flutter run

 ### To Run Test
- - Not Requested In Assignment
+ - Not Mentioned In Assignment

 # Pages in Application
 1. Transaction Listing